paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 **(f) Evaluations**

-(1) **Evaluation of living allowance** — The Corporation shall arrange for an independent evaluation to determine the levels of living allowances paid in all programs under divisions C and I of this subchapter, individually, by State, and by region.
+(1) **Evaluation of living allowance** — The Corporation shall arrange for an independent evaluation to determine the levels of living allowances paid in all programs under divisions C and I, individually, by State, and by region.
 Such evaluation shall determine the effects that such living allowances have had on the ability of individuals to participate in such programs.

 (2) **Evaluation of success of investment in national service**

-  (A) *Evaluation required* — The Corporation shall arrange for the independent evaluation of the operation of division C of this subchapter to determine the levels of participation of economically disadvantaged individuals in national service programs carried out or supported using assistance provided under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571).
+  (A) *Evaluation required* — The Corporation shall arrange for the independent evaluation of the operation of division C to determine the levels of participation of economically disadvantaged individuals in national service programs carried out or supported using assistance provided under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571).

   (B) *Period covered by evaluation* — The evaluation required by this paragraph shall cover the period beginning on the date the Corporation first makes a grant under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571), and ending on a date that is as close as is practicable to the the 33 So in original. first date that a report is submitted under subsection (b)(11) after the effective date of the Serve America Act.